Looking Closely at the Growth Curve for iRobot Corporation (IRBT)

-iRobot Corporation (NASDAQ:IRBT) went down by -3.56% from its latest closing price compared to the recent 1-year high of $197.40.
-The company’s stock price has collected 0.02% of gains in the last five trading sessions.
-Press Release reported on 10/20/21 that iRobot and Bona Partner to Deliver the Ultimate in Robotic Mopping
+iRobot Corporation (NASDAQ:IRBT) went up by 9.57% from its latest closing price compared to the recent 1-year high of $197.40.
+The company’s stock price has collected 3.78% of gains in the last five trading sessions.
+Press Release reported on 10/27/21 that iRobot Reports Third-Quarter 2021 Financial -2-

 Is It Worth Investing in iRobot Corporation (NASDAQ :IRBT) Right Now?